-Born in London in 1969, Cecily Brown received her BA in Fine Arts from the Slade School of Art, London, in 1993.
-Her work is included in renowned public collections such as the Solomon R. Guggenheim Museum, New York, the Whitney Museum of American Art, New York, and the Tate Gallery, London.
-One-person exhibitions include “Directions: Cecily Brown,” Hirshhorn Museum and Sculpture Garden, Washington, D.C.
-(2002); MACRO, Rome (2003); Museo Nacional Centro de Arte Reina Sofía, Madrid (2004); Museum of Modern Art, Oxford (2005); Kunsthalle Mannheim (2005–06); Des Moines Art Center, Iowa (2006); Museum of Fine Arts, Boston (2006–07); Deichtorhallen, Hamburg (2009); “Based on a True Story,” Kestner Gesellschaft, Hannover (2010) that traveled to GEM, Museum of Contemporary Art, The Hague; Galleria Civica d’Arte Moderna e Contemporanea, Turin (2014); and “Rehearsal,” The Drawing Center, New York (2016) which will travel to Santa Barbara Museum of Art, Santa Barbara, CA, in January 2018.
-Brown lives and works in New York.
+Cecily Brown was born in London in 1969 and received her BA in Fine Arts from the Slade School of Art, London, in 1993.
+Her work is included in renowned public collections such as the Solomon R. Guggenheim Museum, New York; the Whitney Museum of American Art, New York; the Metropolitan Museum of Art, New York; the National Gallery of Art, Washington, D.C.; the Brooklyn Museum, New York; and the Tate Gallery, London.
+A major exhibition of her work is currently on view at Blenheim Palace in Oxfordshire, England through January 3, 2021.
+Other important one-person exhibitions have been presented at Hirshhorn Museum and Sculpture Garden, Washington, D.C.
+(2002); MACRO, Rome (2003); Museo Nacional Centro de Arte Reina Sofía, Madrid (2004); Museum of Modern Art, Oxford (2005); Kunsthalle Mannheim (2005–06); Des Moines Art Center, Iowa (2006); Museum of Fine Arts, Boston (2006–07); Deichtorhallen, Hamburg (2009); Kestner Gesellschaft, Hannover (2010), which traveled to GEM, Museum of Contemporary Art, The Hague; Galleria Civica d’Arte Moderna e Contemporanea, Turin (2014); The Drawing Center, New York (2016), which traveled to Santa Barbara Museum of Art, CA; and at Louisiana Museum of Modern Art, Denmark (2018).
+Cecily Brown lives and works in New York.